PostHog/posthog.com/contents/blog/introduction-to-customer-retention.md

 - [How to measure product engagement](/blog/how-to-measure-product-engagement) – How to define engagement for your platform, and how to use analytics tools to measure and build on the results

-> PostHog is an open source analytics platform you can host yourself.
+> PostHog is an open-source analytics platform you can host yourself.
 We help you build better products faster, without user data ever leaving your infrastructure.

 <ArrayCTA />